NBA Rumors: Kawhi Leonard To Raptors For DeMar DeRozan, OG Anunoby & Pascal Siakam, ‘Sporting News’ Suggests

 After being swept by the Cleveland Cavaliers in the Eastern Conference semis, rumors and speculations started to swirl that the Toronto Raptors are planning to make a huge overhaul on their roster.
-Raptors are reportedly willing to move any player on the team, even DeMar DeRozan and Kyle Lowry if the right deal comes along.
+The Raptors are reportedly willing to move any player on the team, even DeMar DeRozan and Kyle Lowry, if the right deal comes along.
 Recently, the Raptors are being linked to Kawhi Leonard of the San Antonio Spurs.

 With limited trade assets, the only way the Raptors can convince the Spurs to send Kawhi Leonard to Toronto is by sacrificing either DeMar DeRozan or Kyle Lowry.
 Jordan Greer of Sporting News suggested that the Raptors could offer a trade package including DeRozan, OG Anunoby, and Pascal Siakam to the Spurs for Leonard and Rudy Gay.
-Since Gay just signed a new contract in San Antonio, the Spurs and the Raptors will be needing to wait for three months before proceeding with the proposed trade deal.
+Since Gay just signed a new contract in San Antonio, the Spurs and the Raptors will need to wait for three months before proceeding with the proposed trade deal.

-“Toronto wasn’t on the radar when the offseason began, but the Raptors have “generated buzz” around the league when it comes to potential destinations for Leonard.
+“Toronto wasn’t on the radar when the offseason began, but the Raptors have ‘generated buzz’ around the league when it comes to potential destinations for Leonard.
 With LeBron no longer presenting a playoff roadblock, the Raptors seize the moment by shaking up the East and going for the Finals.
 The Spurs find an All-Star guard and a couple intriguing young forwards for Popovich to develop.
 And the most important part… the tribute video for Gay’s incredible contributions as a Raptor!”

 An unlikely source keeps dropping Kawhi Leonard news: HOF wide receiver Cris Carter. https://t.co/5mFRJ0zc1w pic.twitter.com/1rJa2GIXOw